 The default option preserves the item description of the current web layer.
 The other option overwrites it.

-The fields may be empty if you chose to use the item description from the dataset in the previous step.
+The fields may be empty if you chose to use the item description from the table in the previous step.
+A summary and tags are required when sharing to an ArcGIS Enterprise 10.9 or earlier portal.

 - Under Layer and Data Type, choose one of the following options: